-So you really like it, but you just are sure about the price.
+So you really like it, but you are a little short on cash this week.
 Or you just don't want to wait for the next sales event and take a chance that it might be gone by then.
 You want it now at a price that makes you happy.

 You see a "Make an Offer" button, but How Does It Work?

 First of all, with a website we have to buy apps to perform functions like this.
 For the last year I have been operating with an app that was very manual.
 There were problems with it.
 Emails that were lost in spam or never arrived and offers were made that I never saw.
 Disappeared into thin air, Poof!
 But like magic, just when that app was on my last nerve I found a new one.
 Just yesterday I installed the new offer app that I think will be much easier to work with.

 Here's how it works:

 You decide that you want to make me an offer.
 You hit the "Make an Offer" button.
 How much should you offer?
 A good guide is 10 to 20% off, but you can offer anything that you want.
 The fresher the find, the less I want to discount it.
 If I've had it for a while, I will be more willing to move it along at a nice discount.
 I review every offer personally.